pghvlaans/sbotools/README.md

   * sbotool: Improve Settings menu readability
     * Thanks to SCerovec for the feedback.
   * More maintainable next-Slackware-version handling
+  * Repo.pm: Display the mirror URL and branch when downloading
+    * Thanks to fsLeg for the suggestion.

 #### 4.1.3 - 2025-12-26
   * Build.pm: Retrieve the name of the last package created by a SlackBuild, not the first